ProductOfAmerica/CSCI-240_Final/README.md

 - **Task 2 Implement InputStreamWorldFactory**
 Add processing and use of patterns in `InputStreamWorldFactory`.
 Some suggestions:
     - A. Note that the code needed to read a pattern like Forest or Stand is the same as that needed to read the world contents at the end of the file.
 Treating each such pattern as a "subworld" is a good design.
     - B. Extend the name-keyed table you build in the Basic level to allow entries that are `CompositeBodys`, representing patterns, as well as Bricks representing built in entities.
-Continue to clone via the Prototype design pattern, since the same CodeWorlds pattern may appear in many different spots (e.g. Forests might appear in many location in the world)
+Continue to clone via the Prototype design pattern, since the same CodeWorld pattern may appear in many different spots (e.g. Forests might appear in many location in the world)

 - **Task 3 Implement iterator for Brick and CompositeBody** Extend iterator for `CompositeBody` to allow `CompositeBodys` as children.
 This is a pretty sophisticated task.
 You'll need to treat each child as a `Body`, not simply assume it's a `Brick`.
 I found it necessary to have two iterators within the `CompositeBody` iterator, and also to have a simple iterator for `Brick` itself.